birdandhike.com logo

 Habitat: These lizards occur in mid- to higher-elevation habitats, including desert grasslands, Pinyon-Juniper Woodland, yellow pine forests, and pine-fir forests.
 This species is more cold tolerant than other species of horned lizards.

-Range: The species occurs from southern Canada to central Mexico, from eastern Washington and Oregon east to the Dakotas and south into Arizona and New Mexico; usually at higher elevations.
+Range: The species occurs from southern Canada to central Mexico, from eastern Oregon east to the Dakotas and south into Arizona and New Mexico; usually at higher elevations.

 Breeding: Give birth to 5-36 live young during summer.